elecfreaks/learn-en/microbitKit/ring_bit_v2/ring_bit_car_v2_sonarbit_module.md

 # Sonar:bit

 ## Introduction

----
-- Sonar:bit is a 3-wire ultrasonic module with the working voltage between 3-5V.
+- [Sonar:bit](https://www.elecfreaks.com/ring-bit-car-accessories-sonar-bit-tracking-module-and-led-light-bar.html) is a 3-wire ultrasonic module with the working voltage between 3-5V.
 It is available to be used to 3.3V or 5V micro-controller system.
 With only one 3-wire(GVS) cable, it can work properly.
 Compared to the normal 4-wire ultrasonic module, it has saved one IO port.
 The measurement range of sonar:bit is 4cm-400cm.
 It can output stable and accurate measurement data with ±1cm tolerance only.
 - It can connect to the Ring:bit with an expansion board.

 ![](https://raw.githubusercontent.com/elecfreaks/learn-cn/master/microbitKit/ring_bit_v2/images/ring_bit_v2_sonar_01.jpg)

 ## Characteristics
----

 - Input voltage:3V~5V  and can be driven by micro:bit directly.
 - Standard 3-wire GVS connecotr, which occupies 1 IO port only.

 ## Parameter
----

  Item | Parameter | Remark
  :-: | :-: |:-: